BUTANE-Smart-Chain/Butane-docs/docs/protocol/concepts/keyring.md

 :::

 :::warning
-**NOTE**: Cosmos `secp256k1` keys are not supported on butane due to compatibility issues with Ethereum transactions.
+**NOTE**: Butane `secp256k1` keys are not supported on butane due to compatibility issues with Ethereum transactions.
 :::

 ## Keyring Backends